Updated June 2019

 Some documents and video’s – Coherer

-Coherers a_review_TOC_Fixed The coherer is a MOM diode or MIM transistor and, by only a slightly more circuitous route, it appeared as the forerunner to the STM (Scanning Tunneling Microscope).
+Coherers a_review_TOC_Fixed This document tells us the coherer is a MOM diode or MIM transistor and, by only a slightly more circuitous route, it appeared as the forerunner to the STM (Scanning Tunnelling Microscope).

 This one is the most interesting as it suggests other theories and applications of the coherer without the usual pseudo-theorising.

 The Coherer This is a video that demonstrates how a coherer works but fails to say why it works.
 All the demonstrations show that the coherer conducts a DC current when a high frequency current is introduced.
 They do not explain how a modulated low frequency audio signal is extracted from a high frequency (radio frequency) signal.